ladnerm/Type-Speed-Tester/README.md

 - Each run produces a single game to test your type speed for one minute.
 - Uses JFrame and takes in keyboard inputs.
-- Run Main file and begin typing.
+- Run the MainClass.java file and begin typing.

 - Still a work in progress